 The joys of owning a boat are endless.
 No matter where your passion for being on the water leads you, the process of financing a boat is much less daunting when working with a professional who has experience helping owners of all different types, sizes, locations, and prices of vessels.
 Sales of new power boats increased 12% in 2020 over 2019 according to the NMMA, partly due to the low interest rates being offered by banks.
-United Yacht Sales is seeing a similar trend as the first quarter of 2021 off to an incredible start with a 104% increase over last year
+United Yacht Sales is seeing a similar trend as the first quarter of 2021 off to an incredible start with a 104% increase over last year.
+The cost to purchase a yacht can easily be made more palatable by working with a finance specialist.

 1. Can you finance a yacht?